finnito/Science/content/12ess/_index.md

 4. AS91192 - Life of Stars and Planetary Systems
     - External, 4 Level 2 Credits
 5. AS91189 - Investigate Local Geological Processes
-    - External, 4 Level 2 Credits
+    - Internal, 4 Level 2 Credits

 ## 2020 Year Planner